Applications for the second edition of the Prix Elysée are now closed.

 We would like to extend our sincere thanks to all participating artists.

-To discover the eight nominees, rendez-vous June 25th, 2016 at the Nuit des images.
+To discover the winner, rendez-vous June 24th, 2017 at the Nuit des images.

 Sign up in order to be notified when the next call for applications opens.